chrisman/deno/docs/README.md

 You need to build the image and then run the container:

-1. Build the base image: `docker build -f docker/Dockerfile -t app .`
+1. Build the base image: `docker build -f docker/Dockerfile -t app .` This creates an image named "app"

-2. Run the container: `docker run -d --name server --init -p 8000:8000 app`
+2. Run the container: `docker run -d --name server --init -p 8000:8000 app` This creates a container named "server" from the "app" image, starts the server, and starts listening on port 8000. open localhost:8000.

+3. Make some changes. `make fmt` to format your TS. `make r` to restart the `server` container.
+Refresh your browser to see your changes

+## Roadmap

+Stuff to do

-## Todo
+### Todo

+- [ ] deployment: deploy the container to heroku

+- [ ] data layer
+    - [ ] migrate to docker-compose
+    - [ ] dockerize db layer, and add to docker-compose

+### Done

-- Volumes?
+- [x] Volumes?
 (How to have the container update when local `.ts` files are updated.)

 ## Resources